Graviola Antioxidant Profile: Quercetin, Kaempferol, and the Flavonoid Layer

 Why the 22:1 Concentration Ratio Changes the Math

 Concentration ratio matters disproportionately for the flavonoid and phenolic layer.
-Our breakdown of the 22:1 extract math explains the underlying calculation: a 500mg 22:1 capsule contains the bioactive equivalent of roughly 11 grams of raw graviola leaf.
-For acetogenins, this concentration matters because the absolute compound mass per capsule reaches research relevant levels.
-For flavonoids and phenolic acids, the same concentration translates into daily antioxidant input that meaningfully shifts plasma TEAC values within 3 to 4 weeks of consistent supplementation.
+Our breakdown of the 22:1 extract math explains the underlying calculation: a 500mg 22:1 capsule contains the bioactive equivalent of roughly 11 grams of raw graviola fruit.
+For acetogenins, this concentration matters because the absolute compound mass per capsule reaches research-relevant levels.
+For flavonoids and phenolic acids, the same concentration translates into a measurable shift in plasma TEAC across 3 to 6 weeks of consistent 3-capsule daily dosing, alongside the 8,000mg total bioactive equivalent reaching circulating immune tissue every day.

 A 1:1 raw leaf product cannot achieve this.
 The flavonoid density per gram of raw leaf is fixed by botany; you simply cannot deliver a research relevant antioxidant dose without concentrating the leaf material.
 Most of the graviola products on Amazon are 1:1 raw powder, which means the flavonoid layer is not being delivered at functional doses regardless of how many capsules the user takes per day.